 The SEC violated Egan-Jones’s rights and abused the investigative process by moving exam staff into and out of the enforcement investigation, according to the complaint.
 Egan also said the agency deliberately leaked to the press that the SEC was deliberating whether to pursue sanctions against the firm.

 Egan-Jones, based in Haverford, Pennsylvania, is one of about 10 firms registered with the SEC as a nationally recognized statistical ratings organization, meaning companies can use their credit ratings to meet regulatory requirements.

 Ratings from the biggest NRSROs, Moody’s Corp.
-(MCO) and McGraw- Hill Cos.
-(MHP)’ Standard & Poor’s unit, are paid by debt issuers, which critics say can introduce bias.
+(MCO:US) and McGraw- Hill Cos.
+(MHP:US)’ Standard & Poor’s unit, are paid by debt issuers, which critics say can introduce bias.
 Egan Jones’s ratings, by contrast, are paid for by investors.

 The leak to the press “is powerful additional evidence of an institutional bias against Egan-Jones and the SEC’s clear favoritism towards the conflicted issuer-paid firms,” Egan Jones said in the complaint.

 John Nester, an SEC spokesman, declined to comment.

 The SEC filed an administrative proceeding against Egan and the firm over claims they misrepresented the firm’s experience rating asset-backed and government securities in a 2008 application to become an NRSRO.
 Egan-Jones falsely claimed in the application that it had about 150 outstanding ABS issuer ratings and 50 government ratings, the SEC said.

 Egan-Jones also falsely stated that it was unaware of whether its subscribers held certain positions in particular securities, the SEC said.
 In fact, the firm’s salespeople were aware of certain clients’ holdings, and in some instances knew whether clients had long or short positions, according to the administrative proceeding.